Uploaded image for project: 'JDK'

 Description

-The current object archiving system of the AOT cache directly maps memory from an archive file straight into the Java heap, which is efficient.
-However, in order for this approach to work well, the layout in the file has to exactly match, bit by bit, what the GC (and the rest of the JVM) expects to see at runtime.
-There are three different layers of layout policies that might cause bits not to match.
-These layout concerns are:
+The current object archiving system of the AOT cache directly maps memory from the AOT cache file straight into the Java heap, which is efficient.
+However, in order for this approach to work well, the layout in the file has to exactly match what the GC expects to see at runtime.
+Importantly, this means that references from one object to another object must match bit by bit.
+The primary reason why the current object archiving mechanism is not GC-agnostic nor object size agnostic, is due to conflicting layout constraints of different GC algorithms.
+Only the common denominator object references that all the different GCs support, are possible to serialize.

 Object Streaming